Bracknell Forest Safeguarding Board

 The SAB has a role in overseeing and leading adult safeguarding across the area.
 It also has a role as a source of advice and assistance.
 This includes:

-• confirming that agencies and individuals give timely and proportionate responses when abuse or neglect have occurred
+- confirming that agencies and individuals respond quickly and appropriately to abuse or neglect

 For more information visit the BFSB website.